oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/10-analytic-queries-av.md

 Calculations can be defined as part of the analytic view or be expressed dynamically in queries that select from an analytic view.
 Calculation expressions can use analytic view expressions, SQL single-row functions, or reference PL/SQL functions.
 Analytic view expressions reference elements of the analytic view, such as hierarchies and levels.
 Because calculation expressions do not usually reference column names, they do not need to be changed as hierarchies are added or removed from the query or levels of aggregation change.

 A query with a dynamic calculated measure expression uses the USING form of the FROM clause.
 The next query uses the USING form of the FROM clause and the ADD MEASURE clause to include a calculation expression.
+The ability to express calculations in the query provides the APEX developer with many opportunities to enhance applications.

 ~~~SQL
 <copy>